Bread Dipping Oil

 1. Olive oil: If you’ve never had good olive oil, it’s hard to understand the sentiment of “use one you would enjoy plain.”
 Because maybe there isn’t one, right?
 There is, but you just haven’t discovered it yet.
 If you think this might describe you, I personally use and recommend Cobram Estate extra virgin olive oil from California.

 2. Dried marjoram: The most underrated Italian spice that you never knew you needed.
-Put it in your dipping oil, yes, but also add it to other Italian recipes that you might be cooking (spaghetti sauce, bean stews, red wine vinaigrette).
+Put it in your dipping oil, yes, but also add it to other Italian recipes that you might be cooking.

-4. Crushed red pepper flakes: Omit if you’re not fond of spicy food.
+4. Crushed red pepper flakes: Omit if you don’t like spicy food.
+Double it up if you do!

 5. Yield: This Bread Dipping Oil recipe makes about ¼ cup, or 4 servings, 1 tablespoon each.